 It is essential that the laying area is at a steady temperature of 18 to 27°C for 48 hours prior to, during, and for 24 hours after installation.
 The material and adhesive should be conditioned in the same environment for at least 24 hours prior to the installation.
+Rolls should be stored vertically at all stages of the contract up to installation.

-Where the floorcoverings have been stored or transported immediately prior to delivery in temperatures below 10°C the acclimatisation period should be extended to 48 hours.
+Note: Where the floor coverings have been stored or transported immediately prior to delivery in temperatures below 10°C the acclimatisation period should be extended to 48 hours.